fDesmet/fDesmet.github.io/content/authors/admin/_index.md

 My work aims at better understanding the dynamic of acidity (low pH) **extreme events** in the ocean and of their **temporal evolution under climate change**.
 Besides the long-term evolution of these extreme events, I investigate their seasonal to decadal predictability.
 I use a **high-resolution regional ocean model** to conduct my investigations.
 <br>

 Besides work, I am enjoying outdoor adventures, both at sea and in the mountains.
+I am currently sailing in Norway, after having bought an old 10 m sailing boat in Germany and sailed it up north to Norway.